 Job Outlook in the Nursing Profession in Michigan

 With almost 10 million people in this state, there is no shortage of nursing jobs.
 Medical facilities are in need of highly qualified nurses.
-In the next 7-10 years, the job growth of nursing is expected to continue to grow steadily.
+In the next 7-10 years, the job growth in nursing is expected to continue to grow steadily.

 Financing a Nursing Degree in Michigan